 By Margaret LaPlante, EX Coach Lead

-Now that you’ve quit smoking, vaping, chewing or dipping, you might expect your body to immediately feel amazing.
+Now that you’ve quit smoking, you might expect your body to immediately feel amazing.
 So why are you feeling sinus pain or congestion?
-It was hard enough just to quit, it doesn’t seem fair that you’re feeling worse.
+It was hard enough just to quit.
+It may not seem fair that you’re feeling worse.
 The reality is that it often takes some time for your body to go through its healing process.

 Is sinus pain normal after quitting smoking?

-For most people, sinus pain and congestion after quitting smoking typically start decreasing after several weeks of quitting smoking, vaping or chew/dip.
+For most people, sinus pain and congestion start decreasing several weeks after quitting.

 How can I help reduce congestion and sinus pain after quitting smoking?

 Try using a nasal wash system.
-Read here to learn about one member’s experience with one.
+Read here to learn about one member’s experience.

 Watch this video from Dr. Richard Hurt of the Mayo Clinic about how nicotine affects your brain and how medication can help.

-Read the EX Community Elders’ post here about ways to decrease withdrawal symptoms, including sinus pain and congestions, after quitting smoking.
+Read tips from our EX Community about how to decrease withdrawal symptoms after quitting smoking.